Bao-Thien-Ngo/Bao-Thien-Ngo/README.md

 # 👋 Hello!
-My name is Bao Ngo
+I am Bao

 <p align="justify">I am a final-year Data Science student passionate about uncovering insights and making data-driven decisions.
 I've developed a strong foundation in data science methodologies and tools throughout my academic journey.
 I am enthusiastic about applying my knowledge to solve real-world problems and contribute to innovative projects in a dynamic and challenging environment.</p>